LucaDeSiena/MuRAT/README.md

 A. ***Start from the Murat_input..mlx files***

 The input files are self-explanatory and provide detailed descriptions of every input and references to papers you can use to set them.
-If you have a 3D velocity model, use *MuRAT_InputMSH.mlx* otherwise start from either *MuRAT_InputRomania.mlx* or *MuRAT_InputToba.mlx*, the examples for 3-component data.
+If you have a 3D velocity model, use *MuRAT_InputMSH.m* otherwise start from either *MuRAT_InputRomania.m* or *MuRAT_InputToba.m*, the examples for 3-component data.

 B. ***Read the Documentation***